CLARIAH/wp6-missieven/blacklab/install.md

 **N.B.**
 Note that in this config file you can not use the `~` abbreviation.

-Deploying the blacklab war now leads to a friendly message from blacklab that there are no indexes.
+Deploying the BlackLab war now leads to a friendly message from BlackLab that there are no indexes.
 So, before we deploy, we create the indexes for an example corpus and put it in place.

 ### Example data